We've already seen thundersnow on several occasions this winter, which is exactly what it sounds like: thunder and lightning during a snowstorm.

 Doppler radar detected a few lightning strikes in the Tulsa area in northeastern Oklahoma about 9 a.m.
 Central time on Monday.
 Sleet was falling across the region, according to observations from radar, airport weather stations and storm spotters.

 "While thundersnow is rare, it can be considered even rarer when sleet and freezing rain are accompanied by thunder and lightning," FOX Weather senior digital meteorologist Brian Donegan said.

 He explained that certain atmospheric conditions need to align in order to get sleet or freezing rain instead of snow, and then additional ingredients are required to produce the thunder and lightning.

 "First, in order for sleet to form, you need a so-called ‘warm nose’ in the atmosphere that causes snowflakes to melt into raindrops after they fall from the clouds, but a layer of subfreezing air in place near the surface causes those liquid drops to freeze into ice pellets before they reach the ground," Donegan said.

 Freezing rain forms in a similar way, he added, except the layer of subfreezing air near the surface is very shallow, so the raindrops remain liquid all the way down to the surface but freeze upon contact with the ground, creating a glaze of ice on anything from roads and sidewalks to trees and power lines.

 "Then, in order to get thunder and lightning, you must also have enough warm air pulled into the storm system to create the instability required to form updrafts that lead to thunderstorms," Donegan said.
-"It's rare to have all of these ingredients come together at the same time, but we just witnessed it Wednesday morning over parts of Oklahoma."
+"It's rare to have all of these ingredients come together at the same time, but we just witnessed it Monday morning over parts of northeastern Oklahoma."

 "You're probably not going to hear thunder during a winter storm when the precipitation is only falling lightly because the atmosphere is not unstable enough to produce thunder and lightning," Donegan said.